DhanushAnbalagan/Online-Contract-Platform/README.md

 # Online-Contract-Platform
-A Django-based system for farmers and buyers to create and manage contracts with AI-powered price predictions
+A Web Devlopment-based system for farmers and buyers to create and manage contracts with AI-powered price predictions